 Unfortunately for us, as ethical travellers, poor water quality meant we couldn’t drink from the tap.
 And while we have previously used water purifying devices before, we regretfully didn’t have one with us for this trip, which meant: buying bottled water.
 It meant that when we did buy water, we bought in bulk.
-Large 10L and 5L bottles are widely available and we’d buy those and decanter water into our reusable bottles throughout the day.
+Large 10L and 5L bottles are widely available.
+We’d buy those and decanter water into our reusable bottles throughout the day.
 The objective being: buying less single-use-plastic.

 Support social projects

 During my time up North, I had the pleasure of meeting the lovely Erico and Suzie from Casa de PAS, a social project in the small community of Taibinha.
-The crew are well known in the area for helping underprivileged kids learn to surf by offering group classes and board use for youngsters, all donning their vibrant yellow rash vests.
+The crew are well known in the area for helping underprivileged kids learn to surf.
+They offer group classes and board use for youngsters, who are all donning their vibrant yellow rash vests.

 You can’t spend more than an hour in the water without seeing groms paddle out and enjoying everything Taiba has to offer!
 More than once, I saw the crew attempting to pick up as much oil as they could (an impossible task) along the coast, after the spill.
 Moo and I chose to rent boards from these guys, utilise their surf-photography service and enjoy their tasty food and drink selection.

-Overall, our time spent as slow travellers meant we got to know the community and contribute to projects that are helping the environment, which made for a deeper travel experience.
+Overall, our time spent travelling responsibly meant we got to know the community and contribute to projects that are helping the environment, which made for a deeper travel experience.
 I highly recommend giving this style of travel a go!

 Oops!
 Before you leave!
-Here are a few others things I thought you should know!
+Some things you should know!

 Some things you should know about Northern Brazil.